sorbet/sorbet/website/docs/abstract.md

 - The `interface!` can't have `private` or `protected` methods
 - `abstract` self-methods on a module are not allowed, as there's no way to implement these methods
-- `abstract` methods will raise an error when called in the runtime
+- `abstract` methods raise an exception when called in the runtime
 - Classes without `abstract!` or `interface!` must implement all `abstract` methods from their parents
 - `extend MyAbstractModule` works just like `include MyAbstractModule`, but for self-methods